Jacobheyman702/Predicting-Fetal-Risk-Using-Cardiotocographic-Data/README.md

 ## Data
 Our data came from Kaggle.com (https://www.kaggle.com/andrewmvd/fetal-health-classification).
 The data comes from 2126 cardiotocogram measurements described in Ayres de Campos et al. (2000) SisPorto 2.0 A Program for Automated Analysis of Cardiotocograms.
 J Matern Fetal Med 5:311-318.
-The CTG measurments where used to create a classification model to classify fetal health being either normal or distressed.
+The CTG measurements where used to create a classification model to classify fetal health being either normal or distressed.
 The DataFrame included the following columns:

 - **baseline_value - Baseline Fetal Heart Rate**
 - **accelerations - Number of accelerations per second**